NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 * __`cases.submitter_id`:__ The unique key that was used for the `case`, links the `sample` to the `case`
 * __`sample_type`:__ The source or cellular type of the `sample`

+__Note:__ The `case` must be "committed" to the project before it can be linked to the `sample`.
+This also applies to all other links between entities.

 ```JSON
 {
     "type": "sample",